Jack-Q/blog/themes/jack-q-blog/README.md

   (that is `$$ y=2x $$`).
 This can be useful for post which is filled with mathematical formulas.

-  By defaule, this is desabled to prevent possible conflict with other expression.
-This can be toggled by either a page wide setting (front matter) or global setting.
+  By default, this is disabled to prevent possible conflict with other expression.
+This can be toggled by either a page wide setting (front matter) or global setting (not recommended).

-  This inline style also contains some other options applied via latex comment notaion.
+  This inline style also contains some other options applied via latex comment notation.
   (Such as: `$$%display% y=x^2 $$`).
 The option can be the following ones:
   + `display`: render this block as display mode